mweitzel/js-test-harness/readme.md

-I was on a plane without interet or git.
-This is What I ended up with.
+I was on a plane without internet or git and wanted to write some js.
+This is what I ended up with.